Guido van Rossum: Dropbox

 In January 2013, Van Rossum started working at the cloud file storage company Dropbox.

 In October 2019, Van Rossum left Dropbox and officially retired.

 Microsoft

-On 12 November 2020 Van Rossum announced that he was coming out of retirement to join the Developer Division at Microsoft.
-He currently holds the title Distinguished Engineer at Microsoft.
+On 12 November 2020, Van Rossum announced that he was coming out of retirement to join the Developer Division at Microsoft.
+He held the title of Distinguished Engineer at Microsoft in the Developer Division, then later in the Office of the CTO.
+He retired from Microsoft in May 2026.

 Python

 In December 1989, Van Rossum had been looking for a hobby' programming project that would keep [him] occupied during the week around Christmas" as his office was closed when he decided to write an interpreter for a "new scripting language [he] had been thinking about lately: a descendant of ABC that would appeal to Unix/C hackers".
 He chose the name Python for his programming language not because of the snake type but the comedy series Monty Python's Flying Circus.

 He has explained that Python's predecessor, ABC, was inspired by SETL, noting that ABC co-developer Lambert Meertens had "spent a year with the SETL group at NYU before coming up with the final ABC design".

 On 12 July 2018, Van Rossum announced that he would be stepping down from the position of benevolent dictator for life of the Python programming language.